run-llama/llama_index/docs/how_to/cost_analysis.md

 ### Token Predictor Usage

-GPT Index offers token **predictors** to predict token usage of LLM and embedding calls.
+LlamaIndex offers token **predictors** to predict token usage of LLM and embedding calls.
 This allows you to estimate your costs during 1) index construction, and 2) index querying, before any respective LLM calls are made.